daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 Submitted batch job 329322 at 9:48

-Identify the unique transcript IDs found in the nonstranded assemmbly not found in the stranded assembly and concatenate them with the stranded assembly to make a final reference assembly.
+Identify the unique transcript IDs found in the nonstranded assemmbly not found in the stranded assembly

 ```